cybrmzrt/development-flakes/README.md

 ## Usage

-Use these templates when you initialise your project.
+Use these templates when you initialize your project.
 For example, when initializing a Rust project, open a command line and run

 ```sh